DFE-Digital/register-early-career-teachers-public/app/views/api/guidance/guidance_for_lead_providers/create_view_and_update_partnerships.md

 4. Lead providers find schools they want to partner with using `GET /schools` API endpoint.
 Schools that have selected them will show as `expression_of_interest = true`.
 5. Lead providers create partnerships via the `POST /partnerships` endpoint.
 They’ll then see any participants the school has assigned to them in `GET /participants`.

+Lead providers can create a partnership with a school as soon as the cohort opens, regardless of if the school has registered any ECTs or mentors with them yet.
+Schools can also choose to reuse partnerships from previous cohorts so lead providers do not need to create a new partnership.

 ## Understanding partnerships in the API

 The API allows lead providers to confirm, view, and update these agreements so that participants are correctly assigned to training.